Next Generation Air Transportation System

-The Next Generation Air Transportation System (NextGen) is the current U.S. Federal Aviation Administration (FAA) program to modernize the National Airspace System (NAS).
+The Next Generation Air Transportation System (NextGen) was the U.S. Federal Aviation Administration (FAA) program to modernize the National Airspace System (NAS).
 The FAA began work on NextGen improvements in 2007 and plans to finish implementation by 2030.
-Modernization goals include using new technologies and procedures to increase NAS safety, efficiency, capacity, access, flexibility, predictability, and resilience while reducing aviation's environmental impact.
+Modernization goals in NextGen included using new technologies and procedures to increase NAS safety, efficiency, capacity, access, flexibility, predictability, and resilience while reducing aviation's environmental impact.

 History

 The need for NextGen became apparent during the summer of 2000 when air travel was impeded by severe congestion and costly delays.
 Two years later, the Commission on the Future of the U.S. Aerospace Industry recommended that a multiagency task force develop an integrated plan to transform the U.S. air transportation system.

-In 2003, Congress passed the Vision 100 – Century of Aviation Reauthorization Act, which established the Joint Planning and Development Office (JPDO) to create a unified vision of what the U.S. air transportation system should deliver for the next generation and beyond, to develop and coordinate long-term research plans, and to sponsor cross-agency mission research.
+In 2003, Congress passed the Vision 100—Century of Aviation Reauthorization Act, which established the Joint Planning and Development Office (JPDO) to create a unified vision of what the U.S. air transportation system should deliver for the next generation and beyond, to develop and coordinate long-term research plans, and to sponsor cross-agency mission research.

 The result of the JPDO's efforts was the creation of the "Integrated National Plan for the Next Generation Air Transportation System" in 2004, which defined high-level goals, objectives, and requirements to transform the air transportation system.
 In addition to the Department of Transportation and FAA, the plan involved other government agencies with responsibilities in air transportation services, including the National Aeronautics and Space Administration (NASA), National Weather Service, Department of Defense, and Transportation Security Administration.

-The JPDO released the "Concept of Operations for the Next Generation Air Transportation System" to the aviation stakeholder community in 2007.
+The JPDO released the "Concept of Operations for the Next Generation Air Transportation System"o the aviation stakeholder community in 2007.
 The concept of operations provided the overview of NextGen goals for 2025.
 Growth of the NextGen concept was evolutionary, and the JPDO document continued to be updated through 2011.
 The same year, the FAA published the first version of its expanded Operational Evolution Partnership, which outlined the agency's path to NextGen through 2025.

 The original integrated national plan included airport surface and passenger terminal operations and was known as a "curb-to-curb" solution.
 The concept of operations was intended to drive cross-agency research to validate the concepts and to eliminate ideas and alternatives that were not operationally feasible or beneficial.
-The FAA focused on the pieces of the air transportation system for which it was responsible – the "gate-to-gate" components.
+The FAA focused on the pieces of the air transportation system for which it was responsible—the "gate-to-gate" components.
 In 2011, the FAA published the report "NextGen Mid-Term Concept of Operations for the National Airspace System."
 The FAA concept of operations was consistent with the JPDO's broad set of objectives, including maintaining safety and security, increasing capacity and efficiency, ensuring access to airspace and airports, and mitigating environmental impacts.
 The report identified several key transformational concepts as necessary to achieve NextGen goals and objectives, such as precision navigation and network-enabled information access.